allisondw/echo-app-wrapper/README.md

-# EchoAI — Zoom Meeting TL;DRs in One Command
+# EchoAI — Zoom Meeting TL;DRs

 ![Docker Pulls](https://img.shields.io/badge/docker-ghcr.io%2Fallisondw%2Fechoai-blue)

-_EchoAI is a privacy-friendly CLI tool that summarizes your Zoom meetings using GPT.
-No setup, no coding.
-Just run it and get your recap._
+_EchoAI is a privacy-friendly CLI tool that summarizes your Zoom meetings using the OpenAI API._

-This repo contains the **launcher scripts** for EchoAI.
-The heavy lifting runs in Docker, so you don’t need to install Python or any dev tools.
+This repo contains the **launcher scripts** for EchoAI, with the heavy lifting done in Docker.

 ---